David555acosta/David555acosta/README.md

 David Acosta

 🎓 Informatic Student
-🔬 Focused on backend engineering, systems performance and distributed computing.
+🔬 Focused on backend engineering and scalable architectures and distributed computing.

 🧪 About

-Interested in building solid foundations in backend development and system-level engineering.
-Currently exploring scalable architectures, parallel computing and performance-oriented design.

-Motivated by projects that integrate backend systems, distributed environments and real-time processing.
+Interested in high-performance systems, real-time systems, functional and parallel programming

+Motivated by participating in high-performance projects where large amounts of data are processed and stored.
+A researcher and passionate about optimization, scalability, and performance testing.

 🧬 Languages